ARZZEZZAN/UNIX-Linux-operating-systems-Basic-/README.md

 **== Task ==**

 ##### Install **Ubuntu 20.04 Server LTS** without GUI.
 (Use VirtualBox).

-- There should be no GUI (the Ubuntu version must contain the word "Server".
-To find out the Ubuntu version, run the command \ `cat/etc/issue.`
+- There should be no GUI.
+- Check Ubuntu version by running the command \
+  `cat /etc/issue`

-- Add a screenshot to the report to prove that there is no GUI.
+- Add a screenshot of the command output to the report.

 ## Part 2.
 Creating a user

 `-` An installed system is a good thing, but what if someone else uses it?
 I'll teach you how to create a new user.

 **== Task ==**

 ##### Create a user other than the one created during installation.
 The user must have permission to read logs from the /var/log folder.
 - Add a screenshot of command call to create user.
 - The new user must be in the output of the command: \
   `cat /etc/passwd`
 - Add a screenshot of the command output.

 ## Part 3.
 Setting up the OS network

 `-` In our world, you can't go far without the Internet.
 However, since we want to train you for the role of a system administrator, I'll show you a little more than just setting up a network.

 `-` Before we begin, I suggest reading about network interfaces and DHCP.